maxistar/keybosaurus/readme.md

 I have just tuned into a small keyboard training application.
 The game support just a first row of standard German keyboards.
 I want to try the idea out, if it works more features will be added.

-> Remaking the chrome offline dinosaur game

-Note that this was previously written with p5.js but has since been refactored into a dependency-free approach.
-You can still see the old p5.js implementation in [the p5js branch](https://github.com/chrisdothtml/chrome-dino/tree/p5js).

 ## Run locally (literally)

 I use [volta](https://volta.sh/) to automatically install/switch my node and yarn versions.
 Either install volta, or check the versions I'm using via the [package.json](package.json) `volta` field.